-Subject to the results of current or future clinical trials, we expect to grow our organization, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations.
+Subject to the results of current or future clinical trials and our ability to raise sufficient additional capital to support our growth strategy, we expect to grow our organization in the future, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations.

-As of April 30, 2023, we had 89 full-time employees.
-Subject to the results of current or future clinical trials, we expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of clinical development, regulatory and medical affairs, and, if any of our product candidates receive marketing approval, sales, marketing and distribution.
+As of July 31, 2023, we had 84 full-time employees.
+Subject to the results of current or future clinical trials and our ability to raise sufficient additional capital to support our growth strategy, we expect to experience future growth in the number of our employees and the scope of our operations, particularly in the areas of clinical development, regulatory and medical affairs, and, if any of our product candidates receive marketing approval, sales, marketing and distribution.
 Our management may need to divert a disproportionate amount of its attention away from our day-to-day activities to devote time to managing these growth activities.
 To manage these growth activities, we would need to continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
 Due to our limited financial resources and the limited experience of our management team in managing a company with such anticipated growth, we may not be able to effectively manage any such expansion of our operations or recruit and train additional qualified personnel.
 The expansion of our operations could also lead to significant costs and could divert our management and business development resources.
 Our inability to effectively manage the expansion of our operations could result in weaknesses in our infrastructure or give rise to operational mistakes, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
 In addition, growth in our number of employees or scope of our operations could require significant capital expenditures and may divert financial resources from other projects, such as the development of additional product candidates.
 If our management is unable to effectively manage any future growth, our expenses may increase more than expected, our potential ability to generate revenue could be reduced and we may not be able to implement our business strategy.